fleetdm/fleet/docs/2-Deploying/FAQ.md

 Some deployments may benefit by setting the [`--server_keepalive`](./2-Configuration.md#server_keepalive) flag to false.

+This was also seen as a symptom of a different issue: if you're deploying on AWS on T type instances, there are different scenarios where the activity can increase and the instances will burst.
+If they run out of credits, then they'll stop processing leaving the file descriptors open.

 ## I upgraded my database, but Fleet is still running slowly.
 What could be going on?

 This could be caused by a mismatched connection limit between the Fleet server and the MySQL server that prevents Fleet from fully utilizing the database.
 First [determine how many open connections your MySQL server supports](https://dev.mysql.com/doc/refman/8.0/en/too-many-connections.html).
 Now set the [`--mysql_max_open_conns`](./2-Configuration.md#mysql_max_open_conns) and [`--mysql_max_idle_conns`](./2-Configuration.md#mysql_max_idle_conns) flags appropriately.